Discord Bot Hosting 2026: Production Guide for 24/7 Bots

 npm install -g pm2

-pm2 start index.js --name "my-discord-bot"
+pm2 start index.js --name "my-discord-bot" --max-memory-restart 1500M

 pm2 startup